aliaksei-katsar/Digit_Recognition/README.md

 ## Conclusion

-This project focuses on implementing and optimizing machine learning models for digit recognition using softmax regression and logistic regression techniques.
-Implemented from scratch in Python, these models achieved significant accuracy scores of 92% and 99% on test datasets for softmax and logistic regression, respectively, showcasing their effectiveness in classifying handwritten digits from the MNIST dataset.

-Optimization techniques such as gradient descent with the Armijo and Powell-Wolfe methods were explored to fine-tune model performance.
-This project provided valuable insights into implementing machine learning algorithms, handling data preprocessing, and optimizing model parameters to enhance accuracy and efficiency.
+This project implemented and optimized machine learning models for digit recognition using softmax and logistic regression techniques in Python.
+Achieving high accuracies of 92% and 99% on test datasets for softmax and logistic regression, respectively, underscored their effectiveness in classifying MNIST handwritten digits.
+Optimization methods like gradient descent with Armijo and Powell-Wolfe rules were explored for performance enhancement.
+However, these methods proved less effective for softmax regression due to slower convergence compared to a constant learning rate.
+The Newton method was ineffective for both models due to a singular Hessian matrix.

-For logistic regression, the Armijo and Powell-Wolfe methods proved effective.
-However, for softmax regression, these methods were less effective as they required more time to converge and didn't show significant results compared to using a constant learning rate.

 [constant_lreg]: results/constant_logistic_regression.png